 'During my undergraduate study at HKU, I got a lot of support from the teachers.
 They provided me with plenty of learning experiences including research internship projects.
 They were all supportive to answer my questions related to the courses and research skills.
 Through the research experiences, not only have I acquired better research skills but also developed critical thinking which I think are the most crucial skills as these help me look at an issue in different aspects.
 I also gained more interest in doing research and this has led me to decide to pursue further studies in chemistry.
 I am now doing a Doctor of Philosophy Degree in Chemistry at the University of Oxford.
 I am glad that I can apply what I have learned in my BSc studies at HKU to start my new research journey in Oxford on enzymatic catalysts.
 I believe the knowledge and techniques I acquired from HKU would definitely be useful to tackle many scientific research obstacles I may have in my postgraduate studies and future career.
 I wish to thank HKU Department of Chemistry for nurturing me as a scientist, and it was my honour to have received the G T Byrne Memorial Prize in Chemistry 2020-2021.'

 2019 BSc graduate (Major in Chemistry)

-Management Trainee of The Bank of East Asia
+Management Trainee – The Bank of East Asia

-“As a Chemistry student at HKU, I have been exposed to a myriad of opportunities, including both internal and external internships.
-The Chemistry-Major curriculum is a comprehensive and yet flexible one that enables students to develop an independent and logical mindset, acquire meticulous analytical skills, and allows students to choose their own interest in specific chemistry areas.
-My piece of advice for prospective students who wish to join the HKU Chemistry Department is: Take hold of the generous opportunities offered by the University and the Department of Chemistry because you never know when these valuable experiences would come in handy.”
+'As a Chemistry student at HKU, I had been exposed to a myriad of opportunities, including both internal and external internships.
+The Chemistry-Major curriculum is a comprehensive yet flexible one that enables students to develop an independent and logical mindset, acquire meticulous analytical skills, and allow students to choose their own interests in specific chemistry areas.
+My piece of advice for prospective students who wish to join the HKU Department of Chemistry is: take hold of the generous opportunities offered by the University and the Department because you never know when these valuable experiences would come in handy.'